karmadolkar/trackyostartups/README.md

 ## Overview

 Venture capital firms track dozens of metrics across their portfolio companies.
-Trackyostartups aggregates these metrics and calculates to quickly identify which companies are performing well and which may require attention.
+TrackYoStartups aggregates these metrics and calculates to quickly identify which companies are performing well and which may require attention.

 ---